nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `tag` command allows user to tag a ModuleTag and Lessons to an existing contact in EduMate.

 **Parsing the inputs** - When the user types in an input, the parser will extract out the relevant arguments.
+The parser will check if there are both groups and modules being tagged in the same command.
+If so, the parser will throw an exception to only allow one type being tagged at once.
+The parser will also check if the command is intended for the user or for another person in the PersonList.

 <div markdown="block" class="alert alert-info">